 If you want to unleash your creativity, then it is advisable to get yourself a set of the best markers for glass.
 These markers will let you unleash your creativity on any surface, not just on paper.
 Give your windows and glass doors a new look by painting something new on them every week.

-Now that you know what to look for when shopping for the best markers to write on glass, you can now start giving your home a bit of whimsy and joy.
+Now that you know what to look for when shopping for your markers, you can now start giving your home a bit of whimsy and joy.